 After suffering from a hand injury, the expenses can quickly start to build up.
-Because so many jobs require you to be able to use your hands, you may have needed to take time off work – during this time, you might have received reduced pay or no wage at all for a long period of time.
+Because so many jobs require you to be able to use your hands, you may have needed to take time off work.
+During your time off, you might have received reduced pay or no wage at all for a long period of time.

-That’s why an expert injury solicitor will look at each case on an individual basis – they want to make sure you receive the amount of compensation you need so that you can start to get things back to how they were before your injury.
-This means it isn’t possible for your solicitor to tell you exactly how much you could claim before you start your claim, because it varies from case to case.
+Personal injury solicitors look at each case on an individual basis – their aim is to make sure you receive the amount of compensation you need so that you can start to get things back to how they were before your injury.
+This means it isn’t possible to say exactly how much you could claim before you start your claim, because it varies from case to case.
 Every hand injury and its consequences are different.

 As well as claiming for the injury itself and recovering your lost earnings, your solicitor will make sure you receive the money you need to pay for any private medical treatment.
-They’ll also take into consideration any other expenses, such as:
+They’ll take into consideration any other expenses, such as:

-Only top of the financial losses you have suffered, there is additional compensation which covers pain and suffering.
-For a guideline of the amount you could receive for pain and suffering for your hand injury, visit our compensation calculator page.
+For a guideline of the amount you could receive for your hand injury, visit our compensation calculator page.

-Almost all jobs require you to use your hands – for example, if you work in an office, a hand injury can make it difficult or even impossible to type or use a computer.
-A common office injury is carpal tunnel syndrome, which can be caused by repetitive work involving the wrist, and can make your work very difficult.
+Almost all work requires you to use your hands – for example, if you work in an office, a hand injury can make it difficult or even impossible to type or use a computer.
+A common office injury is carpal tunnel syndrome, a condition which can be caused by repetitive work involving the wrist, and can make your work very difficult.

 If you work in construction, it might take even longer to get back to work because of the strain you put your hands under every day.
-On top of everything else, it’s likely you’re unable to drive until you recover, and you may be having trouble gripping or picking up objects.
+On top of everything else, you may not be able to drive until you recover, and might be having trouble gripping or picking up objects.

 Some hand injuries can be particularly severe.
-For example, damage to the nerve endings in the fingertips can permanently reduce your sense of touch, making it difficult to use your hands and, in the worse cases, can stop you doing your usual work altogether.
+For example, damage to the nerve endings in the fingertips can permanently reduce your sense of touch.
+This can make it difficult to use your hands and, in the worse cases, can stop you doing your usual work altogether.

 Serious injuries can also have cosmetic affects – such as scarring, or amputation of one or more fingers.
 As your hands are visible, this can affect your confidence in the long-term.

-Hand injuries can happen as a result of most types of accident.
-If your injury happened in the last three years and was somebody else’s fault, then it’s likely we can help you make a compensation claim.
+Hand injuries can happen as a result of many different types of accident.
+Whatever the cause, if your injury happened in the last three years and was somebody else’s fault, then it’s likely you can make a compensation claim.

-Road traffic accidents can often lead to hand injuries, especially as the driver of a car or motorcycle.
+Road traffic accidents can often lead to hand injuries, especially for the driver of a car or motorcycle.
 The sudden impact of a collision can cause damage to the muscles, ligaments and tendons in the hands or wrists as you’re gripping the steering wheel or handlebars.
-Broken glass and debris can cause cuts and bruising, which can take a long time to heal.
+Broken glass and debris can cause cuts and bruises, which can take a long time to heal.

 Slips, trips and falls can cause damage to the wrists.
 If you land with your weight on your hands, then this can cause your wrist to bend beyond its normal range causing bone fractures and soft tissue injuries.

-All employers have a duty of care to make sure you’re kept safe while at work.
-What this means for you depends on your particular work, but could include providing you with protective gloves to reduce the chance of burns or cuts.
-They should also ensure that safety guards are used to avoid your hands getting caught up in dangerous machinery and making sure your desk and chair are at appropriate heights to minimise the risk of strain.
+All employers have a legal duty of care to make sure you’re kept safe while at work.
+What this means for you depends on your particular work, but could include providing you with protective gloves to reduce the chance of burns or cuts, ensuring safety guards are used to avoid your hands getting caught up in dangerous machinery and making sure your desk and chair are at appropriate heights to minimise the risk of strain.

 When you submit your details, you'll be in safe hands.
 Our partners are National Accident Helpline (a brand of National Accident Law, a firm of personal injury solicitors regulated by the Solicitors Regulation Authority).
 They are the UK's leading personal injury service.
 Their friendly legal services advisers will call you to talk about your claim and give you free, no-obligation advice.
 National Accident Law may pay us a marketing fee for our services.